Credit Monitoring vs. Debt Freedom

 Free (ad-supported)

-Credit Karma /yr
+Credit Karma per year

 Credit Karma is a free credit monitoring tool that makes money by recommending financial products through ads.
-Spendify is a paid financial management app that helps you actively pay off debt, track spending, and budget — with no ads and no product pitches.
+Spendify is a paid financial management app that helps you actively pay off debt, track spending, and budget, with no ads and no product pitches.
 They solve different problems: Credit Karma watches your credit score, Spendify helps you change it.

 Spendify vs Credit Karma

-A side-by-side look at what each app brings to the table
+A side-by-side look at what each app brings to the table.

 Debt-Free Date Calculator